timsgardner/structural-notebook-tools/README.md

 This extension allows more structured editing of notebooks than is provided by Visual Studio Code's defaults.
 In particular, it provides commands and keybindings to navigate and edit the notebook in terms of the cell hierarchy implied by markdown headings.

-These commands run directly in the notebook's command mode (not in a new inspector).
+These commands run directly in the notebook's command mode.

 - Quickly navigate the tree
 - Select subtrees